nkkize/nkkize.github.io/_posts/2019-09-09-regex-intro.md

  > * (zero or more occurrences), +(one or more occurrences), and {} are called greedy operatoers as they match as far as then can.

  ### \btext\b
-   this acts like a bounday. same as '^' and '$'
+   This acts like a bounday. same as '^' and '$'